tscircuit/builder/README.md

 [Docs](https://tscircuit.github.io/builder) &middot; [Github](https://github.com/tscircuit/builder) &middot; [Examples](#) &middot; [Contributing](#) &middot; [TSCircuit](https://tscircuit.com)

 TSCircuit Builder is a Typescript builder pattern for constructing schematic and PCB layouts.
+This is an internal detail, [use tscircuit tsx](https://github.com/tscircuit/tscircuit)

 TSCircuit TSX eventually renders to a builder.
 The builder will build TSCircuit Builder Output (TSBO), a JSON output.
 TSBO can be rendered to